W427697/Discord-/MIGRATION.md

 - `story="^"` to reference the primary story (just omit `of` in that case, for `Controls`).
 - `story="."` to reference the current story (this no longer makes sense in Docs 2).
 - `story="name"` to reference a story (use `of={}`).
+-
+##### Subtitle block and `parameters.componentSubtitle`

+The `Subtitle` block now accepts an `of` prop, which can be a reference to a CSF file or a default export (meta).

+`parameters.componentSubtitle` has been deprecated to be consistent with other parameters related to autodocs, instead use `parameters.docs.subtitle`.

 #### Configuring Autodocs